-With so many people facing difficult times right now due to coronavirus and natural disasters such as the devastating fires and hurricanes, there are so many ways to help those in need.
-Whether you already gave to charity or you are considering giving, you may have questions about what charitable donations are tax-deductible.
+With so many people facing difficult times right now due to the coronavirus pandemic and natural disasters such as the hurricanes, there are so many ways to help those in need.
+Whether you already gave to charity or you are considering giving, you may have questions about what charitable donations are tax deductible.

 What is a Tax-Deductible Charitable Contribution?

-If you volunteer, give cash or non-cash items to a 501(c)(3) organization, your donation may be a tax-deductible charitable contribution.
+If you volunteer, give cash, or non-cash items to a 501(c)(3) organization, your donation may be a tax deductible charitable contribution.
 Before you donate, be sure to confirm that the organization you’re donating to is a registered 501(c)(3) organization.
 You can check to see if the organization you are going to make a donation to is a 501(c)(3) organization at the IRS web site.
-In short, you must give to a registered non-profit organization (not individual) which operates as a true charity to take a tax deduction for the donation.
+In short, you must give to a registered non-profit organization (not individual) which operates as a true charity in order to take a tax deduction for the donation.

 Who Can Deduct a Charitable Donation?

 Typically if you make a charitable donation to a qualified charity, you can deduct the contribution if you itemize your deductions.
-Said another way, those who take the standard deduction usually would not realize any tax savings as a result of gifts to charity, however, under the CARES Act, there is the addition of a new charitable deduction up to $300 on your 2020 taxes for your cash donations made to a 501(c)(3) organization even if you don’t itemize your deductions.
+Said another way, those who take the standard deduction usually would not realize any tax savings as a result of gifts to charity, however under the CARES Act there is the addition of a new charitable deduction up to $300 on your 2020 taxes for your donations made to a 501(c)(3) organization even if you don’t itemize your deductions.
+For 2021, this amount is up to $600 per tax return for those filing married filing jointly and $300 for other filing statuses.
 This will be something for taxpayers to keep in mind since close to 90% of taxpayers now claim the standard deduction instead of itemizing and are no longer able to deduct charitable contributions under tax reform.

 Donating Cash vs. Donating Stuff